jschnab/data-engineering/dataengineering.md

 example using function arguments, a configuration file, etc. The program should not accept implicit input such as system date and time.

-Let's take the example of a scheduled data analysis which runs at defined time intervals.
+Let's take the example of a scheduled data analysis that runs at defined time intervals.
 The program downloads data at 9AM every morning, performs some analysis, and saves the results in a file.
-The programmer should design the program to take the date and time as input settings (e.g. function parameters), and add these to the path at which files are stored.
+The programmer should design the program to take the date and time as input settings (e.g. function parameters), and add these to the path where files are stored.
 This achieves both storage and program determinism, and allows the user to manually re-run the program on old data by manually passing the date and time.

 ## Program idempotency

-*Idempotency* is a property of programs which allows them to be run multiple times without changing the result after the initial run.
+*Idempotency* is a property of programs that allows them to be run multiple times without changing the result after the initial run.
 For example, the "on" button on a TV remote is idempotent: initially pressing "on" turns the TV on but pressing the "on" button additional times does not affect the TV state anymore.
 Likewise, the "off" button on the TV remote is idempotent.

-Let's take the example of an automated data processing program which downloads data and loads it into a database on a daily basis.
+Let's take the example of an automated data processing program that downloads data and loads it into a database on a daily basis.
 One day, the server running the program crashes just after data loading but before the program finishes.
 After the server restarts, it may re-run the program on the same data since the previous run did not finish.
 If the program is not idempotent, it may load duplicate data into the database and lead to wrong data analysis results.
 In this case, there are several ways to enforce idempotency during data loading.
 The program could delete data corresponding to the runtime date.
 Another possibility is to skip the data loading step if such data is detected.
 The preferrable option depends on the ultimate goal of this program.

 ## Data validation